 What is chronic myeloid leukemia?

-Chronic myeloid leukemia (CML), also known as chronic myelogenous leukemia, is a type of cancer that starts in the blood-forming cells of the bone marrow and invades the blood.
-In CML, leukemia cells tend to build up in the body over time, but in many cases people don't have any symptoms for at least a few years.
-In time, the cells can also invade other parts of the body, including the spleen.
-CML can also change into a fast-growing acute leukemia that invades almost any organ in the body.
+Chronic myeloid leukemia (CML), also known as chronic myelogenous leukemia, is a type of cancer that starts in certain blood-forming cells of the bone marrow.
+In CML, a genetic change takes place in an early (immature) version of myeloid cells - the cells that make red blood cells, platelets, and most types of white blood cells (except lymphocytes).
+This change forms an abnormal gene called BCR-ABL, which turns the cell into a CML cell.
+The leukemia cells grow and divide, building up in the bone marrow and spilling over into the blood.
+In time, the cells can also settle in other parts of the body, including the spleen.
+CML is a fairly slow growing leukemia, but it can also change into a fast-growing acute leukemia that is hard to treat.

 Most cases of CML occur in adults, but very rarely it occurs in children, too.
 In general, their treatment is the same as for adults.

 Leukemia is a cancer that starts in the blood-forming cells of the bone marrow.
 When one of these cells changes and becomes a leukemia cell, it no longer matures normally.
 Often, it divides to make new cells faster than normal.
 Leukemia cells also don't die when they should.
 This allows them to build up in the bone marrow, crowding out normal cells.
 At some point, leukemia cells leave the bone marrow and spill into the bloodstream, often causing the number of white blood cells in the blood to increase.
 Once in the blood, leukemia cells can spread to other organs, where they can prevent other cells in the body from functioning normally.

 Leukemia is different from other types of cancer that start in organs such as the lungs, colon, or breast and then spread to the bone marrow.
 Cancers that start elsewhere and then spread to the bone marrow are not leukemia.